image_printPDF or Print

 Fill out a free wilderness permit at the trailhead.

-After reaching the berry patch trailhead, you rock a pill a bit to sign and fill out a Wilderness permit.
-I’m there.
+After reaching the Berry Patch Trailhead, you walk a bit to sign and fill out a Wilderness permit.
 The trail on the left is the goat Ridge Trail.

-Trail starts at moderate deep grade through forest of hemlocks and Cedars with an unders huckleberries and Beargrass.
-The dappled Trail appears to be well-maintained at the time of this review with all the water bars cleaned out to reduce trailer erosion.
+beargrass.
+The sun-dappled trail appears to be well-maintained at the time of this review with all the water bars cleaned out to reduce trail erosion.

-After climbing for 1.7 miles you come out to the viewpoint overlooking goat rocks.
-From here you drop briefly and then begin climbing about again, but the worst of the climbing is over.
+After climbing for 1.7 miles you come out to a viewpoint overlooking Goat Rocks.
+From here you drop briefly and then begin climbing again, but the worst of the climbing is over.

-Just before you have hiked 4 miles you break out of the trees into the Jordan Creek basin.
-In the summer slopes are covered in blue Astors, and in the fall, the mountain Ashberry‘s and the old Mance beard making an appearance.
+Just before you have hiked 4 miles you break out of the trees into the Jordan Creek Basin.
+In the summer the slopes are covered in blue asters, and in the fall, the mountain Ash berries and the old mans beard making an appearance.
 Soon you have a good climb up into the basin.

 There are several little streams in the basin and just as you enter up on the left, there’s a promontory where there are several exposed campsites.
 There’s also a little seasonal pond, though I don’t think I would want to filter water out of it.